rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

     lines 1-47
     ...

 Use the space bar to advance to the next page.
-When you reach the end, you can exit with `Ctrl-C`.
+When you reach the end, you can exit with **Ctrl-C**.

 ### Choose a time zone interactively

-You can also use an interactive question and answer tool to look at the available time zone choices.
+You can also use an interactive question-and-answer tool to look at the available time zone choices.
-This doesn't make the change, sso you still need to enter your preferred time zone with the `timedatectl set-timezone` command.
+This action doesn't make the change, so you still need to enter your preferred time zone with the `timedatectl set-timezone` command.

 To use the interactive tool, run the following command: